 - When there is discoloration of the seal

 - When the seal feels rough and uncomfortable against your skin

 - If the mask headgear becomes stretched, loose, or frayed

 - If the frame is bent

 - If your mask starts making unusual noises

-CPAP Mask Tubing: Your CPAP hose delivers air from the CPAP machine to the mask and needs to be replaced once every three months.
+CPAP Tubing: Your CPAP hose delivers air from the CPAP machine to the mask and needs to be replaced once every three months.